 Oocyte vitrification or egg freezing is the process of collecting mature eggs or oocytes from a woman’s ovaries and rapidly freezing them to preserve them for future use.

 In order to have a suitable number of eggs to collect, fertility drugs are used to stimulate the ovaries to produce multiple eggs.
-The developing follicles which contain the eggs are monitored by ultrasound scan, and when they are large enough, the eggs are removed from the ovary by a minor surgical procedure.
+The developing follicles which contain the eggs are monitored by ultrasound scan, and when they are large enough, the eggs are removed from the ovary.

-The eggs are rapidly frozen by vitrification to prevent trauma to the embryo.
+The eggs are rapidly frozen by vitrification to prevent trauma.
 When the woman subsequently wishes to use the eggs, they are warmed (thawed) and fertilised using ICSI.
 If embryos develop, they are transferred, one or two at a time, to the woman’s uterus (womb).

 Who is egg freezing suitable for?